 Bitcoin ATMs offer anonymity when you buy Bitcoin, but it comes at a price.
 Bitcoin ATMs are known for their high fees.
 You have likely seen a Bitcoin ATM at your local mall or a convenience store near you.

 When you’re deciding where to buy Bitcoin, do your research on transaction fees.
 There are number of places where you can take a hit from Bitcoin platforms, including currency deposits and withdrawals, Bitcoin deposits and withdrawals, and buying and selling.
-With Bitbuy, BTC withdrawal is free, along with other cryptocurrencies like ETH, LTC, and BCH.
+With Bitbuy, BTC withdrawal is free, along with other cryptocurrencies like ETH, LTC, XRP, XLM, EOS and BCH.
 New lower fees mean it’s more affordable than ever to trade Bitcoin on Bitbuy.
-Transaction fees at Bitbuy include 0.75% on purchases and 0.5% on sales.
+Transaction fees at Bitbuy are extremely low.
 These fees get you access to a convenient and secure platform to buy Bitcoin in Canadian dollars.

 A Canadian cryptocurrency exchange that lets you buy Bitcoin with Interac or eTransfer can save you money from high fees charged by international exchanges that won’t accept Canadian debit.
 On international exchanges, your only option may be funding your purchases with a credit card, which can take a long time to confirm and incur high fees.
 Buying Bitcoin with Interac is faster and cheaper.
 International exchanges often also require you to exchange CAD for USD, which comes with yet more fees.
 A Canadian cryptocurrency exchange will offer a better deal for Canadian Bitcoin buyers.